lzrmihnea/lzrmihnea.github.io/_drafts/2017-06-16-36-craft-essays-chuck-palahniuk.md

 What is your character doing when he or she isn’t doing anything

-Anytime you want to use a simile, a metaphor will usually work better.
+**Anytime you want to use a simile, a metaphor will usually work better.
 Stronger.
 Instead of: “Being married to Jim was like driving %ve years down a dirt road”… the stronger version is: “Being married to Jim was %ve years of driving down a dirt road.”
-Or better yet, “Being married to Jim left you shaky as a %ve-year drive down a dirt road
+Or better yet, “Being married to Jim left you shaky as a %ve-year drive down a dirt road**

-If you have to use a comparison, linger on it, over-do it.
+**If you have to use a comparison, linger on it, over-do it.
 I loved doing this in Lullaby.
-For example, “Her blouse was the same pink as strawberry sherbet, but sherbet served on a green Haviland dessert plate on a tablecloth of Belgian lace beside a window overlooking Paris
+For example, “Her blouse was the same pink as strawberry sherbet, but sherbet served on a green Haviland dessert plate on a tablecloth of Belgian lace beside a window overlooking Paris**

-!is brings us to three types of words to still avoid: “Like” comparisons.
+**!is brings us to three types of words to still avoid: “Like” comparisons.
 “Is” and “has” verbs (“the dog had a limp” is never has strong as “the dog walked with a limp”)

 And, the dreaded “thought” verbs such as, “knew, realized, believed, worried, understood,” that let you spoon feed your reader, instead of letting the reader think

-Strike out the word “like,” every time you %nd it
+Strike out the word “like,” every time you %nd it**

 Copy and Compose by Winston Weathers and Otis Winchester

-How does a character tell a story, with full knowledge of how it will end, but with the immediacy that keeps the reader in the present moment of the action?
+**A paradox of storytelling is: How does a character tell a story, with full knowledge of how it will end, but with the immediacy that keeps the reader in the present moment of the action?
 Stories are told after the fact. !e teller has already made the journey, and been changed by the process, but the reader has not.
 So, again, how does the storyteller acknowledge the fact she has survived?
 She is wise and enlightened.
-And how does she revert and tell the story from the perspective of the innocent, unenlightened person who has to go back and make the journey with the reader

-A paradox of storytelling is: How does a character tell a story, with full knowledge of how it will end, but with the immediacy that keeps the reader in the present moment of the action?
-Stories are told after the fact. !e teller has already made the journey, and been changed by the process, but the reader has not.
-So, again, how does the storyteller acknowledge the fact she has survived?
-She is wise and enlightened.
-And how does she revert and tell the story from the perspective of the innocent, unenlightened person who has to go back and make the journey with the reader
+And how does she revert and tell the story from the perspective of the innocent, unenlightened person who has to go back and make the journey with the reader**

 ground your telling in a tangible scene so you can tease without annoying your reader